tytydraco/yessleep/out/The_West_Virginia_Scarf_People.md

 Looking back at it, I can barely even believe it happened.
 You ever have that one day that is just so different from anything else you’ve ever done?
 That one day that just feels like another life, another time?
 That was one of those days.
 Sometimes I even manage to convince myself that it was all a lie.
 A nightmare.
 Something I cooked up in my sleep-deprived brain.

-But then I looked at that blue sunflower pin.
+But then I look at that blue sunflower pin.
 The one that held that sleeve together.

-And I know they’re still there.
+And I know they’re still out there.